uselessvevo/fuse-sheets/README.md

-# fuse-sheets
+# fuse-app-sheets
-Fuse Sheets API
+Fuse Sheets Handler Application

+Requirements:
+* openpyxl
+* aiohttp
+* aioify

+Q: How to install?
+A: First, you need to install `poetry` and then to type command: `poetry install`